 Last summer Chase introduced the Chase Sapphire Reserve®, which quickly became super popular due to its huge sign-up bonus and great benefits.
 For many people, the Chase Sapphire Reserve is a better option than the Preferred.
 Let’s compare the cards across a few areas:

-The Chase Sapphire Preferred has a $95 annual fee, which is waived the first year, while the Chase Sapphire Reserve has a $450 annual fee, which isn’t waived the first year.
+The Chase Sapphire Preferred has a $95 annual fee, while the Chase Sapphire Reserve has a $450 annual fee.

 Return On Spend